subpic/koniq/README.md

-# KonIQ-10k models
+# KonCept: NR-IQA model(s) trained on the KonIQ-10k dataset
-Deep Learning Models for the KonIQ-10k Image Quality Assessment Database

 This is part of the code for the paper ["KonIQ-10k: An ecologically valid database for deep learning of blind image quality assessment"](https://arxiv.org/abs/1910.06180).
 The included Python 2.7 notebooks rely on the [kutils library](https://github.com/subpic/kutils).
 The Google colab requires the [ku library](https://github.com/subpic/ku).
 Project data is available for download from [osf.io](https://osf.io/hcsdy/).